benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

       .Build();
 ```

+#### Don't Confuse it with DefaultPolicy

+`FallBackPolicy` is about what to do regarding authorization when it *is not* explicitly set for a given controller, page, endpoint or action.

+`DefaultPolicy` is the behaviour to follow where authorization *is* explicitly set for a given controller, page, endpoint or action but no policy has been provided to determine authorization behaviour i.e.

+`endpoints.MapHealthChecks("/health").RequireAuthorization();`

+vs.

+`endpoints.MapRazorPages().RequireAuthorization("OurPagePolicy");`

+The first one would use the `DefaultPolicy`.

+It can be changed in code but out of the box this policy just requires that all users must be authenticated to be authorized.

 ### Method 3: Razor Page Conventions

 As the title suggests, this method is only intended for Razor Pages.
 It might appeal where a single point for globally configuring all authorization in a fluent style is preferred.